Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

 	  - Server name: provide a name for server - such as __manufacturesqldbserver__.
 A green check mark indicates that you have provided a valid name
 	  - Server admin login: A green check mark indicates that you have provided a valid name.
 	  - Password: A green check mark indicates that you have provided a valid password.
 	  - Location: choose same location you used for other solution resources.
-	  - Create V12 server (Latest update): Yes
 	  - Check __Allow azure services to access server__
 	  - Press __Select__ button at the blade buttom.
 	  - Leave __Want to use SQL elastic pool?__ unchanged ("__Not now__").